emleddin/research-scripts/amber-analysis/EDA/README.md

 It's useful for getting all a total interaction between the residue and protein for evaluating the stability of a mutant.

+### `protein-DNA-int.py`
+This script gets a total average for a protein:nucleic interaction.
+It also has the option of doing an `ROI`-based total average.
+If you're using the older `fort.803` and `fort.806` output files, you will have to modify the header/column aspects of the script.

 ## Creating Data Tables For Print

 ### `print-EDA-table.py`